Table of Contents_

 There are many types of scams out there.
 Here are just a few, including information on how to recover what you lost.
 Make sure you know your consumer rights.

-There are multiple varieties of debit card fraud, and you might not even be aware that you have been hit by a scam until you go through your bank statement.
+There are multiple varieties of debit card fraud, and you might not even be aware that a scam has hit you until you go through your bank statement.
 This section will look at the nature of debit card fraud and how you can recover your money and protect yourself in the future.

 When your debit card details are taken by someone and used in transactions without your knowledge or approval, it is known as debit card fraud.
-Your bank should deactivate your card when you report any fraudulent transaction made on it to prevent any further transactions and loss of funds.
+Your bank should deactivate your card when you report any fraudulent transaction made to prevent further transactions and loss of funds.

 It is very important to ensure that all the transactions on your account are legitimate by regularly keeping tabs on all your transactions by carefully going through your debit card statements.
 This will enable you to immediately spot any unusual activity on your card.

-There are many different methods used by scammers to obtain your debit card details:
+Scammers use many different methods to obtain your debit card details:

 Although filing a debit card fraud claim does not ensure a refund, it could be the best option for cardholders when all others have failed.
 Let’s look at the steps to facilitate a smooth refund process:

 Payments made through electronic bank account transfers are known as Authorized Push Payments.
 Frauds involving these sorts of payments are known as Authorized Push Payment Fraud.
-Unauthorized bank transfers are a common scam faced by many people across the world.
+Unauthorized bank transfers are a common scam many people worldwide face.
 In this section, we shall look at the various ways in which it can happen, and what steps to take should you encounter any such issue.

 Unauthorized bank transfers can include electronic transfers such as ATM transactions, online bill payments, and payments that have been set up to take place automatically from your account.